An intermediary bank is a third-party bank that facilitates transfers between a sending bank and a receiving bank.

 What Is an Intermediary Bank?

-An intermediary bank is a third-party bank that facilitates transfers between a sending bank and a receiving bank.
-They are typically large commercial banks with an international presence, facilitating transactions in specific currencies.
-In doing so, intermediary banks form an important network of the global banking system.
+Intermediary banks form an important network of the global banking system.
+They operate as a third-party bank that facilitates transfers between a sending bank and a receiving bank.
+They are typically large commercial banks with an international presence.

 With the above in mind, you may be wondering what is the difference between an intermediary bank and a correspondent.
 Well, that’s a great question.